On this Page

-This guide introduces the Android Studio IDE and review its basic relevant features.
+This guide introduces the Android Studio IDE and reviews some basic features.

-We recommend changing the Project Overview from the default Android to Project, which provides a good overview of the entire directory structure, with imported project directories shown in bold.
+Android Studio displays project files in the Android view by default.
+We recommend changing it to the Project view, which provides a good overview of the entire directory structure and highlights imported project directories in bold.

-You may build and run your application on your device directly from Android Studio.
-This will compile your project, build the APK, copy it to the phone via USB/Wi-Fi, and prepare it for launching.
+You can build and run your application on your device directly from Android Studio.
+This will compile your project, build the APK, copy it to the phone over USB or Wi-Fi, and prepare it for launching.

-If your phone is set to Developer Mode (see Developer Mode for instructions), your application will play without being inserted into your Gear VR headset.
+If you are developing for Gear VR and your phone is set to Developer Mode, your application can launch without being inserted into your Gear VR headset.
 Otherwise, when the process completes you will be prompted to insert your mobile device into the headset to launch the application.

-Select the target configuration you wish to build before building by selecting Edit Configurations… in the project dropdown menu in the Android Studio toolbar.
+Select the target configuration you wish to build before building by selecting Edit Configurations in the project menu in the Android Studio toolbar.

-If you edit a *.gradle file or install an update to the Oculus Mobile SDK which includes updated Gradle Projects, you must Gradle Sync to update the Android Studio project files.
+If you edit a *.gradle file or install an update to the Oculus Mobile SDK which includes updated Gradle projects, click Sync Project with Gradle Files to update your Android Studio project files.